jparraporcar/authapi/README.md

-# AuthAPI
+# authapi

 ## Description

-AuthAPI is a robust and secure back-end service, built using Node.js and Express.js, primarily designed to facilitate part of a JSON Web Token (JWT) authentication workflow.
+authapi is a robust and secure back-end service, built using Node.js and Express.js, primarily designed to facilitate part of a JSON Web Token (JWT) authentication workflow.

 This API provides multiple endpoints for user management and authentication:

 - **User Registration**: The user registration endpoint allows new users to sign up by making a POST request with their credentials.
 The user's password is securely hashed using bcryptjs before it is stored in a MongoDB Atlas database.

 - **User Login**: The user login endpoint facilitates existing users to authenticate themselves.
 Upon successful authentication, the server responds with a token, generated using the jsonwebtoken JavaScript package.
-This token can be used for subsequent authenticated requests to the server.

 The application uses mongoose to model the user data and interact with the MongoDB Atlas service.
 Input validation on the server-side is performed using the express-validator package.
 Sensitive information, such as database credentials, is securely managed using the dotenv package.